Our self-image is all about how we see ourselves. It gives us a sense of our personality and helps gives us clarity and understanding about our life.

 3 Exercises and Activities to Enhance Self-Image

-1. Non-Judgmental Reflection Exercise
+1. Nonjudgmental Reflection

 When we are self-judgmental, we tend to form an opinion about ourselves that is not helpful.
 Utilizing this tool helps you become more aware of this type of harmful thinking so you can develop the capacity to provide yourself with unconditional positive regard.

-2. Understanding Your Inner Critic
+2. Understanding the Inner Critic

 3. Training Self-Compassionate Thoughts and Behaviors